srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

     --version                       Print program version and exit
-    -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) -i, --ignore-errors             Ignore download and postprocessing errors.
+    -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) --update-to [CHANNEL]@[TAG]     Upgrade/downgrade to a specific version.
+                                    CHANNEL can be a repository as well.
+CHANNEL and TAG default to "stable" and "latest" respectively if omitted; See "UPDATE" for
+                                    details.
+Supported channels: stable,
+                                    nightly, master
+    -i, --ignore-errors             Ignore download and postprocessing errors.
                                     The download will be considered successful
                                     even if the postprocessing fails